nautechsystems/nautilus_trader/docs/getting_started/installation.md

 Also, the following optional dependency ‘extras’ are separately available for installation.

-- `distributed` - packages required for using Dask distributed in backtests.
 - `hyperopt` - packages required for model hyperparameter optimization in backtests.
 - `ib`  - packages required for the Interactive Brokers adapter.

-For example, to install including the `distributed` and `hyperopt` extras using pip:
+For example, to install including the `ib` extras using pip:

-    pip install -U nautilus_trader[distributed,hyperopt]
+    pip install -U nautilus_trader[ib]

 ## From Source
 Installation from source requires the `Python.h` header file, which is included in development releases such as `python-dev`.